Budget 2021: Rishi Sunak unveils help for low paid, pubs and businesses

 "Nearly two million families will keep, on average, an extra £1,000 a year."

-Shadow chancellor Rachel Reeves said Labour welcomed the move but said it would not make up for the £6bn cut from universal credit earlier this month, which affected five million families.
+Shadow chancellor Rachel Reeves said Labour welcomed the move but it would not make up for the £6bn cut from universal credit earlier this month, which affected five million families.

 "Even after this reduction, working people on universal credit still face a higher marginal tax rate than the prime minister.
 And those unable to work - through no fault of their own - still face losing over £1,000 a year," she said.